How To Use And Configure WordPress Widgets – Part 3

 How To Add Categories

-WordPress Post Categories Widget
+Post Categories Widget

 Useful Tip

-WordPress Categories Panel
+WordPress Post Categories Screen

-(WordPress Categories)
+(WordPress Post Categories)

-• In Title: type something that will make sense to your visitors, like “Choose A Topic…” (1)
+• In Title: type something that visitors will understand, for example, “Choose A Topic…” (1)

-• You can leave the remaining options unchecked, or see the additional notes on configuring this widget below.
+• Leave the default settings for the remaining options, or see the additional notes on configuring the Categories widget below.

-• Click Save when finished …
+• Click Save to update your settings …

 Categories Widget settings

-(WordPress Categories widget settings)
+(Categories widget settings)

-WordPress Categories widget added to sidebar
+Categories widget added to sidebar

 (WordPress Categories widget added to sidebar section)